-After his empassioned testimony from the heart amid the Black Lives Matter protests in his hometown of Atlanta, rapper Killer Mike has been a sought after voice to ignite social justice.
+After his empassioned testimony from the heart amid the Black Lives Matter protests in his hometown of Atlanta, rapper MICHAEL 'KILLER MIKE' RENDER has been a sought after voice to ignite social justice.
 He encourages us to stand - no, act - next to each other, and do the work on an everyday basis that changes mindsets, builds something beautiful, and converts the vision of equity into actual progress.
 A natural storyteller, Killer Mike tells the stories of the past and present and personal lessons learned, and interweaves facts that make the stories irrefutable and important lessons.

 Social Activism and Community Engagement